 Code Style.
-C/C++/Objective C
+C/C++/Objective-C

-Click this link to choose the base for the current language default code style from the pop-up list, that appears.
+Click this link to choose the base for the current language default code style from the list, that appears.
 The list contains the following options:

 |Language||Choose this option to inherit the coding style settings from another language.
-Select the source language from the list, that opens.
-So doing, only the settings that are applicable to the current language are taken.
+Select the source language from the list that opens.
+In doing so, only the settings that are applicable to the current language are taken.
 All the other settings are not affected.|

-| Choose this option to use the coding styles defined for a specific framework or coding standard.
+|Predefined Style||Choose this option to use the coding styles defined for a specific framework or coding standard.
 Select one of the following standards from the list. |